 You’re probably using a content management system (CMS) with themes and plugins that need to be kept up to date with the latest releases.
 If you don’t, parts of your website will quickly become out of date and vulnerable to security issues.

-Updating is usually free, quick and fairly simple.
-You can usually do batch updates but it’s important to remember to check for updates frequently; at least once a week.
+Updating is usually free, quick, and relatively simple.
+You can usually do batch updates, but it’s important to remember to check for updates frequently, at least once a week.

 9. Avoid Popups

-If your website has pop ups, try to avoid having the same pop ups appear on mobile versions of your website, because pop ups are annoying enough on a desktop but at least you can easily close them with the click of a mouse.
+If your website has popups, try to avoid having the same popups appear on mobile versions of your site because popups are annoying enough on a desktop, but at least you can quickly close them with the click of a mouse.